11 Challenges of a Paperless Office in 2025

 Organizations must ensure that data is always backed up and can be restored in the event of a disaster, as well as that top security measures are in place to reduce or eliminate data breaches.

-8- Ensuring compliance
+8- Ensure compliance

-One of the most important challenges of a paperless office is that organizations need to ensure that compliance with different rules and regulations is managed in order to decrease the possibility of breaching laws and getting fined by the authorities.
+Organizations need to ensure that compliance with different rules and regulations is managed in order to decrease the possibility of breaching laws and getting fined by the authorities.

 Document compliance requires the destruction of documents after a set amount of time based on the kind of document and the retention of records that must be available for as long as the business requires.

-9- Training
+9- Training and support

 You will need to train staff on how to use the new paperless systems.
 This includes teaching them how to scan documents, how to store documents electronically, and how to retrieve documents when needed.